DanielinBrazil/FinalProject/README.md

 # FinalProject

-this project was made for a class i am doing. this is a begginer project and the first time me actualy doing somthing like this.
+this project was made for a class I am doing. this is a begginer project and the first time I actualy doing somthing like this.

 this is a project for a paino that impliment a GUI and also